How to Boost Volunteer Retention When YOU Are A Volunteer Too

 - Remind them how important their work is.
 Take a moment now and then to remember WHY we are doing what we do.
 It doesn’t have to be complicated, just making a simple observation about the value of a recent accomplishment can help.
 For example: “I’m so glad we threw that event.
 It really seemed to bring the town together!”
 Or, “The kids will love this new playground, and I bet it will help bring new families to town too!”

 - Provide the Right Resources.
 Is someone struggling to complete their assigned task?
 Maybe they don’t have the right resources.
 Do they need help connecting to the right person, finding funding options, or getting advice from someone who has done this before?
-Can other committee members or your HP coach help direct them?
+Who can help direct them?

 - Stay in Touch.
 For volunteers who are just pitching in once or twice a year, find a way to keep in touch, perhaps through social media, e-mail updates, a thank you note, etc.